gml4gtk/singlefilegraph/README.md

 # sfgraph

-a Single File Graph layout library in c and Java
+a Single File Graph layout library in c and Java <https://graphviewer.nl>

 See sfgdemo.c or sfg.h and the README1 file for details

+The directory wasm is about compiling sfg.c to wasm and run sugiyama graph layout in the browser see [this test version](https://graphviewer.nl/misc/projects/sfg/test02/index.html)

 To make the demo program sfgdemo type make